-Subcategory Definition Count Do not Count Lab and medication costs Mobile Units Mobile units that deliver primary, crisis and preventative care to underserved populations on an occasional or one-time basis Can be provided on an ongoing, occasional or one-time basis. • Vans and other mobile units used to deliver primary or preventative care services • Mobile crisis units • Dental Care units Costs for marketing associated with the mobile unit Subsidized, mobile specialty care services that are an extension of the organization's outpatient department, for example: • Mobile mammography, radiology, lithotripsy, etc. Health Care Support Services Services that increase access and quality of care for individuals, especially persons living in poverty and those in other vulnerable populations.
-Free services that help to address social determinants of health that could preclude improved outcomes during care should be counted here. • Enrollment assistance in public programs, including state, indigent, and Medicare programs information and referral to community services • Resource Hotlines and Telephone information services (Ask a Nurse, medical and mental health Service that is expected in a routine course of inpatient or outpatient care and follow-up.
-Physician referral if it is primarily internal to the organization Support given to patients and families in the course of their inpatient or outpatient encounter Routine discharge planning
+Subcategory Definition Count Do not Count Hospital subsidies such as grants Costs for in-kind support, equipment, overhead costs Lab and medication Volunteers' time and contributions by other community partners Mobile Units Mobile units that deliver primary, crisis and preventative care to underserved populations on an occasional or one-time basis costs Can be provided on an ongoing, occasional or one-time basis.
+Vans and other mobile units used to deliver primary or preventative care services Mobile crisis units Dental Care units Costs for marketing associated with the mobile unit Subsidized, mobile specialty care services that are an extension of the organization's outpatient department, for example: Mobile mammography, radiology, lithotripsy, etc. Health Care Support Services Services that increase access and quality of care for individuals, especially persons living in poverty and those in other vulnerable populations.
+Free services that help to address social determinants of health that could preclude improved outcomes during care should be counted here.
+Enrollment assistance in public programs, including state, indigent, and Medicaid and Medicare programs Service that is expected in a routine course of inpatient or outpatient care and follow-up.
+Physician referral if it is primarily internal to the organization Support given to patients and families in the course of their inpatient or outpatient encounter

-Subcategory Definition Count Do not Count service hotlines, poison control centers) Transportation programs for patients and families to enhance patient access to care, (include cab vouchers provided to low-income patients and families) Free Medications or medication subsidies/vouchers Navigator services Chronic disease management and case management of underinsured and uninsured persons that goes beyond routine discharge planning
+Subcategory Definition Count Do not Count information and referral to community services Routine discharge planning Resource Hotlines and Telephone information services (Ask a Nurse, medical and mental health service hotlines, poison control centers) Transportation programs for patients and families to enhance patient access to care, (include cab vouchers provided to low- income patients and families) Free Medications or medication subsidies/vouchers Navigator services Chronic disease management and case management of underinsured and uninsured persons that goes beyond routine discharge planning Community Health Worker Workforce Program A partnership between a nonprofit hospital and a community-based organization to establish a community health worker workforce program to provide services to patients intended to